digitranslab/fwego/docs/installation/old-install-on-ubuntu.md

   ```bash
   $ cat /dev/urandom | tr -dc 'a-zA-Z0-9' | fold -w 80 | head -n 1
   ```
-- `DATABASE_PASSWORD`: The password of the `baserow` database user
+- `DATABASE_PASSWORD`: The password of the `fwego` database user
 - `DATABASE_HOST`: The host computer that runs the database (usually `localhost`)
 - `REDIS_HOST`: The host computer that runs the caching server (usually `localhost`)

 **Email SMTP configuration**

-If you want to configure Baserow to send emails you will have to add the following environment variables to the `/etc/supervisor/conf.d/baserow.conf` environment block.
+If you want to configure Fwego to send emails you will have to add the following environment variables to the `/etc/supervisor/conf.d/fwego.conf` environment block.
-Otherwise, by default Baserow will not send emails and instead just log them in `/var/log/baserow/worker.error`.
+Otherwise, by default Fwego will not send emails and instead just log them in `/var/log/fwego/worker.error`.

 * `EMAIL_SMTP` (default ``): Providing anything other than an empty string will enable SMTP email.